bugdormary1/WIMS-BIRTHDAY-/README.md

 ### Location:
 [Insert venue/location details]
 ### Target Audience:
-WIM members, supporters, community leaders, and the general public
+WIM members(old,current and new), supporters, community leaders, and the general public.

 # Proposed Activities

 ### 1.Keynote Speakers:
-Invite influential women leaders to share their journeys and insights.
+Invite influential women leaders(both in blockchain or not) to share their journeys and insights.

 ### 2.Panel Discussions:
-Host discussions on critical topics affecting women today.
+Host discussions on critical topics affecting women in blockchain today.

 ### 3.Workshops:
-Offer interactive sessions focused on skill-building, mentorship, and leadership development.
+Offer interactive sessions focused on awareness of blockchain , skill-building, mentorship, and leadership development.

 ### 4.Networking Reception:
 Create an environment for attendees to connect, share experiences, and build relationships.